Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Introduction

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a new perspective on task generation for agents, treating knowledge graphs constructed from multi-source data as a latent task space, and instantiate tasks through sampling. \item We introduce \textsc{Graph2Eval}, a knowledge graph–based framework that exploits semantic relations for automatic task generation, providing a unified pipeline for rapid dataset creation and systematic evaluation of agent capabilities in a scalable and reproducible manner. \item To the best of our knowledge, \textsc{Graph2Eval} is the first framework capable of automatically generating interactive tasks in web environment. \item We implement a full prototype of \textsc{Graph2Eval} and construct \textsc{Graph2Eval-Bench}, a dataset comprising 1,319 agent tasks, on which we conduct extensive experiments demonstrating that the framework can efficiently generate diverse task datasets and effectively distinguish performance differences across different agent–model combinations. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We propose a novel perspective for agent task generation by treating KGs constructed from multi-source data as a latent task space, aiming to improve semantic consistency and solvability in synthetic agent tasks. \item We introduce \textsc{Graph2Eval}, a KG–based framework that exploits semantic relations within data for automatic agent task generation, providing a unified pipeline for rapid dataset creation in a reproducible manner. \item We implement a full prototype of \textsc{Graph2Eval} and construct \textsc{Graph2Eval-Bench}, a dataset of 1,319 agent tasks designed for evaluating both RAG Agents and Web Agents.
+Extensive experiments show that the framework efficiently generates diverse tasks, improves semantic consistency and solvability, and effectively differentiates performance across various agents. \end{itemize}